by Will Grumke August 01, 2022 4 min read

 First off, it has caffeine to help give you the energy you need on the days you are dragging ... along with an ingredient called Teacrine, that can help enhance your energy and focus.

 Also, Project-1 contains Citrulline Malate and Agmatine Sulfate.
-These two are responsible for improving nitric oxide levels.
-This can help increase the blood and oxygen flow into the muscle.
+These two ingredients are responsible for improving nitric oxide levels.
+This can help increase the blood and oxygen flow to the muscle.
 If you enjoy a nice "pump", this is where it comes from.

 Plus, it even has a full dose of BCAAs (Leucine, Isoleucine, and Valine) to help prevent muscle breakdown.

 For strength and endurance, it has 5 grams of Creatine Monohydrate, and 2400 mg of Beta-Alanine.
-These can help your body to buffer lactic acid, fight off fatigue, which helps you push past your limits.
+These can help your body to buffer lactic acid and fight off fatigue, which helps you push past your limits.

-Project-1 is a phenomenal option for people who want to push their weight training workout to the next level!
+Project-1 is a phenomenal option for people who want to take their weight training to the next level!

 A good way to describe Megawatt is, versatile.
 It is great for any athletic activity, helping to boost your energy and focus.

 Megawatt uses all-natural energy sources to help give you the extra boost and focus that is great for early mornings or after work.